andreinitescu/IconApp/README.md

 ===================

 A control for Xamarin Forms to draw a local image with a color.

 See [Xamarin Form documentation for Local Images](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/working-with/images/#Local_Images)

+At this moment the implementation is for Android and iOS.
+Contributions for Windows support are welcome!

 Usage
 -------